manuel-dileo/dynamic-gnn/README.md

 This model was used in the following works:
 - Temporal Graph Learning for Dynamic Link Prediction with Text in Online Social Networks, submitted at the Machine Learning Journal - Special Issue on Discovery Science.

-## BOSN Data
+## Steemit Data
-Due to privacy reasons, we can't release the dataset related to Steemit.
-To patch this problem, we are working to provide an anonymized version of our data in agreement with the ethics committee.
-In the meantime, for data gathering you can refer to the [Steemit API](https://developers.steem.io/) documentation.
+Due to privacy reasons on personal data like username and textual content, we can't release the dataset related to Steemit.
+To patch this problem, we provide an anonymized version of our data.
+This version represents the final mathematical objects that are use to feed the models.
+For data gathering you can refer to the [Steemit API](https://developers.steem.io/) documentation.